-LARC 464 Principles of Landscape Construction (3) One hour of lecture and four hours of laboratory per week.
-Prerequisite: LARC 361.
-Also offered as HORT 464.
-Landscape development principles and construction practices as applied to grading, drainage, layout, and vehicular and pedestrian circulation.
+LARC 320 Principles of Site Engineering (3) One hour of lecture and five hours of laboratory per week.
+Prerequisites: LARC 220 and LARC 241.
+For LARC majors only.
+Also offered as HORT 320.
+Formerly LARC 364.
+The study and application of landscape construction principles as applied to grading, drainage, layout, vehicular and pedestrian circulation.

-LARC 465 Landscape Structures and Materials (3) One hour of lecture and four hours of laboratory per week.
-Prerequisite: LARC 364.
-Also offered as HORT 465.
-Credit will be granted for only one of the following: LARC 465 or HORT 465.
-Use and design of structures in the landscape.
+LARC 321 Landscape Structures and Materials (3) One hour of lecture and five hours of laboratory per week.
+Prerequisites: LARC 320 and LARC 340.
+For LARC majors only.
+Also offered as HORT 321.
+Formerly LARC 465.
+An examination of the use, properties, and detailing of materials used in landscape construction.
+The use and design of structures in the landscape.